 To determine whether one passes the means test, and therefore qualifies for a Chapter 7, their household income must first be calculated.
-To calculate, you must take the previous 6 full months household income, and multiply it by 2.
+To calculate, you must take the previous 6 full months household gross income, and divide by 6 to average.
 (Do I have to include my spouse’s income if they are not filing?)
-For example, if you were to file November 16th, you would add up your household’s income for May through October, then multiply it by 2.
-If you were to file December 2nd, you would add up your household’s income for June through November, then multiply it by 2.
+For example, if you were to file November 16th, you would add up your household’s income for May through October, then divide by 6.
+If you were to file December 2nd, you would add up your household’s income for June through November, then divide by 6.

 We’re debt relief agents.
 We help people find relief under the Bankruptcy Code.

 Clients may wish to delay a bankruptcy until after they have paid creditors whose claims they do not want to see discharged, for example friends or grantors of credit cards they hope to keep.
 Such payments, if over $600 and within the applicable preference period could be set aside by the bankruptcy trustee.
 Thus, if a client wants to pursue this course of action, and ensure that the creditor retains the payment, the petition must be delayed until after the preference period has run.

 In most cases, it is preferable not to delay a bankruptcy for this purpose, but rather to pay the creditor after the petition is filed, using either exempt assets or post-petition income.
 There is no impediment to this course of action in a chapter 7 case and usually it will not be questioned in a chapter 13 case.